 The Georgia Junior Golf Foundation was chartered.
 This organization, a joint venture of the GSGA and the Georgia Section PGA, today manages the Junior Golf at Schools program among other junior developmental activities.
 The GSGA offices relocated to Macon in August.

 The GSGA and the South Carolina Golf Association began the Georgia-South Carolina Junior Challenge Match, an annual competition believed to be the country’s first and longest-running junior interstate match.
 The inaugural Match took place at Houndslake Country Club in Aiken, S.C., with Georgia’s Bob Tway earning medalist honors.

 The Georgia State Golf Foundation was established as the GSGA’s charitable affiliate and began granting scholarships to turfgrass students.
 This is now called the Moncrief Turfgrass Scholarship program, named after longtime USGA Green Section agronomist James B. “Monty” Moncrief.

 The Georgia State Golf Foundation awarded its first round of scholarships to four students, including Charles “Chuck” Palmer of Lindale.
 Palmer is currently serving on GSGA's Executive Committee.

-Allen Doyle (right) of LaGrange accepts the winner’s jacket from defending champion Danny Yates after capturing his first Georgia Amateur title at Macon’s Idle Hour Club.
+Allen Doyle (left) of LaGrange captured his first Georgia Amateur title at Macon’s Idle Hour Club.
 Doyle went on to win the Georgia Amateur a record six times (1978, ‘79, ‘82, ‘87, ‘88,’ 90) before turning professional.
-Yates also went on to win the Amateur two more times (1989 and ‘96).

 The GSGA began to administer USGA qualifying events in Georgia, conducting five qualifiers in that first year.